FooandV/worker/README.md

-# 📢 Order Worker Service
+# 📌 Order Worker Service

+> 📢 This project is now fully documented in English.
+> For the original version in Spanish, switch to the [`main`](https://github.com/FooandV/worker/tree/main) branch.

 Reactive microservice built with Spring WebFlux, Kafka, Redis, and MongoDB for real-time order processing and enrichment using external Go APIs.